 Yu’s Family Kitchen in Chengdu.
 Taking into account pre-advised dietary restrictions, Chef Yu heads to the market each morning to determine what ingredients should go into that evening’s feast.
 The chef’s methods are traditional, but what makes him special is his uncanny ability to effortlessly combine ingredients to ultra-flavorful effect.

 In Beijing: Peking duck.
-My favorite local restaurant for this crispy-skinned dish is Da Dong.
-For a more refined experience Duck de Chine Restaurant doesn’t disappoint.
+Order this crispy-skinned dish is Da Dong; for a more refined experience, Duck de Chine Restaurant doesn’t disappoint.